Mercer County Community College: Athletics

-MCCC is a member of the Garden State Athletic Conference and the National Junior College Athletic Association (NJCAA) and plays in Region XIX Division II.
-Its teams are known as the Mercer Mustangs.
-It fields teams in baseball, men's and women's basketball, women's cross country, men's and women's soccer, softball, men's lacrosse, and men's and women's tennis.
+Mercer is a member of the Garden State Athletic Conference, a conference in Region 19 of the National Junior College Athletic Association.
+Its teams are represented by Maverick the Mustang and nicknamed the Mercer Mustangs, but were formerly known as the Mercer Vikings.
+Their colors are green and gold.
+The college fields teams in baseball, men's and women's basketball, women's cross country, men's and women's soccer, softball, men's lacrosse, and men's and women's tennis.